Ladder99/ladder99/README.md

 Install all other dependencies with

     just install
+    just install-dev   # includes sphinx for docs

-You can see all the commands you can run with
+You can see all the commands available with

     just